Simonn591/band-page/README.md

 # Band page

 A WIP React app to be used as an official website of a music band.\
-Most of its contents are placeholders for now.
+Contents are fetched from Strapi.

 ## About